top of page

 Leicestershire Sheet VII.9, 25 inches to the mile, Revised 1928, Published 1930

-The 1884, 1904 and 1952 maps are displayed as tiled layers, and with these you can pan away from Harby and view other parts of Leicestershire (in the case of the 1884 and 1904 maps) and the whole country (with the 1952 map).
+The 1884, 1904, 1952 and 1972 maps are displayed as tiled layers, and with these you can pan away from Harby and view other parts of Leicestershire (in the case of the 1884 and 1904 maps), parts of the Midlands (with the 1972 map) and the whole country (with the six-inch version of the 1904 map and the1952 map).
 Away from Harby the maps in a particular layer will be of a similar vintage to the Harby one but not necessarily an identical publication date.

-The LIDAR data shown as a shaded image in the viewers were acquired by the Environment Agency as part of a national mapping programme.
+The LIDAR data used in the viewers were acquired by the Environment Agency as part of a national mapping programme (© Environment Agency copyright and/or database right 2022.
+All rights reserved.)
 LIDAR is an acronym for LIght Detection And Ranging, a surveying method in which the ground surface is scanned in detail using pulses of laser light.
-The model shown is the ‘last arrival’ or Digital Surface Model, which includes buildings and vegetation where the laser light cannot penetrate to the ground surface.
+The model shown is the ‘last arrival’ or Digital Surface Model (DSM), which includes buildings and vegetation where the laser light cannot penetrate to the ground surface.
 The data were acquired in 2018 (on the west side of the village) and 2019 (on the east side) and are made publicly available through an Open Government Licence.
-In the current image, elevation differences in the surface model are exaggerated by a factor of 10 and the result illuminated from the north.
+The overlay viewer and side-by-side viewers include a pre-generated shaded-relief image in which elevation differences in the surface model are exaggerated by a factor of 10 and the result illuminated from the north.
+The lidar viewer uses a different approach, in which elevations from the DSM are imaged in real time using parameters set by the user.

 bottom of page